 The first of these works is Gilbert American Flyer HO, 1938-1963 by Gary Klein.
 This book, which is now in its 5th edition, is available as a Kindle book at Amazon.com.
 You can click here for information on how to order this book.
 The first edition was in hard bound form and the second edition was available on CD ROM, complete with color photographs and 3 dimensional views.
 The 3rd & 4th editions were spiral bound with plastic covers.
 A 6th and possibly final edition is being planned.

 The second book covering Gilbert HO is The Standard Catalog of American Flyer Trains, by David Doyle, which devotes a chapter to them, but lists only rolling stock and accessories with no separate listing of the sets.
 This book is currently available from many bookstores and online merchants.

 The third book is American Flyer HO - Price Guide and Checklist by Charles Sommer, which is out of print.
 It is surprisingly short, consisting of only 38 pages in text only format, but contains a lot of detailed information on the individual pieces which is not available elsewhere.

 All of these books are valuable references and I strongly recommend them to anyone with a serious interest in A.C.
 Gilbert HO trains.

+With each new photo, I learn more about these interesting trains and will attempt to share that new knowledge with you.
 I welcome your contributions in the form of additional photos, new information, or correction of errors.
 Even though the pages were thoroughly checked before putting them on the web, there are bound to be errors.
 You can contact me at email@example.com.
 I hope you enjoy using these pages.